Can you really evidence human cyber readiness?

 Immersive Labs continuously evidences human cyber readiness

-When an organization faces an incident and the pressure is on, nobody will run to their desk, pull out a certificate and say, ‘don’t worry guys, I’ve got this!’.
+When an organization faces an incident and the pressure is on, nobody will run to their desk, pull out a certificate and say, "don’t worry guys, I’ve got this!".
 Cyberattacks don’t happen on paper.
 You need people who can call on an actual experience that led to them acquiring a skill – a skill that has been evidenced and that can be used in the event to minimize damage.
-Formula 1 is a great example of this kind of learning: at maximum speed, while pushing the absolute limit, the drivers find a way to press the right combination of buttons on the steering wheel to increase performance on the fly.
+Formula 1 is a great example of this kind of learning: at maximum speed, the drivers manage to press the right buttons on the steering wheel to increase performance on the fly.
 It’s hugely impressive, but the only reason they are able to respond appropriately – especially when something goes wrong – is that they’ve evidenced their capability when thrown those challenges in highly realistic simulations.

 Immersive Labs is exercise-driven and evidences cyber capability in two ways: tracking and scoring.
 The tracking element allows you to monitor human coverage to mitigate threats in real time.
 The scoring element enables you to measure human preparedness including in wider risk management efforts.

 Here’s how we evidence individual and organizational capability

 Our cloud-based cyber readiness platform not only delivers metrics on usage but also aligns skills to business risk.
 Using integrated frameworks such as MITRE ATT&CK, organizations can visualize their most pressing risks alongside the skill levels of their relevant people.
 The matrix shows where your people have evidenced skills in our labs relevant to the techniques in ATT&CK.